 The Wacom One (with screen) is at Wacom’s budget end of “with screen” displays, sitting at about half the price of the Wacom Cintiq line.
 Some beginners find that drawing directly onto a screen is much easier than drawing onto a standard tablet, although you would be able to pick up the latter skill pretty quickly.

-The Wacom Intuos Pro M is an expensive step up from the previous models, but corrects all the flaws seen in its cheaper cousins, including multiple express keys and a selection wheel, Bluetooth and a premium drawing experience.
+The Wacom Intuos Pro vs Wacom One seems to be an expensive step up considering it does not have a screen, but the Pro corrects all the flaws seen in its cheaper cousins, including multiple express keys and a selection wheel, Bluetooth and a premium drawing experience.

 The Intuos Pro line has an completely accurate, lag free pen that captures the exact angle and pressure that you use without complaint or problem, and there is little to not recommend it, unless it is outside your budget.